The 420 Origin Story: How April 20th Became a Cannabis Celebration Day

 The history of cannabis celebration day is a bit…hazy, so to speak.
 There’s a lot of speculation all over the internet and social media over how it originated.
 Some have claimed it’s from the police code for possession.
 Some say it comes from the number of active chemicals in cannabis.
 Others believe it came from a song from a legendary singer-songwriter.
 But none of those stories have proven to be true.

-The Waldos had learned of an abandoned cannabis plant in the woods and were given a map leading to the product (allegedly by the plant’s owner).
-Each day after classes and football practice, they’d meet up at the Louis Pasteur statue outside their high school to smoke and search for the free herb.
+In the fall of that same year, the Waldos learned of an abandoned cannabis plant in the woods and were given a map leading to the product (allegedly by the plant’s owner).
+Each day after classes and football practice, they’d meet up at the Louis Pasteur statue outside their high school to smoke a joint and search for the free herb.
 And the time they met up?
-4:20 p.m., of course.
+4:20 PM, of course.

-They’d use the term 4:20-Louis, later shortened to 4:20, so they could discuss cannabis without their parents or teachers knowing what they were talking about.
+They’d use the term 4:20-Louis to refer to the meet-up time and place, later shortened to 4:20, so they could discuss cannabis without their parents or teachers knowing what they were talking about.

-That explains the history of 420, but you’re probably wondering how the phrase gained popularity.
+That explains 420’s origins, but you’re probably wondering how the phrase gained popularity.
 After all, it was a well-kept secret among some teens in Northern California.
 You can thank the rock band, Grateful Dead for that.
 The brother of one of the Waldos was a close friend of their bassist, leading the group to hang out in the band’s circle.
 The band began to use the Waldos’ phrase, and “420” spread throughout their community.

-Celebrate the history of 420, aka stoner holiday, with your own 420 lineup of artistic bongs, dab rigs, and vapes from StayLit Design.
+Celebrate the 420 origin, aka stoner holiday, with your own 420 lineup of artistic bongs, custom dab rigs, and vapes from StayLit Design.
 Our custom-wrapped vape skins and cute smoking accessories take things to new levels with their unique, eye-catching designs.
 Shop now!

 Take Your Smoke Sesh to the Next Level